Corporate secretarial compliance in Singapore: Setting your Private Limited Company up for success

 6. Private Limited Companies are no longer required to use a common seal in Singapore

-• A director and the secretary of a company:
+• A director and the company secretary:

 • Two directors of a company; or

-• A director of a company in the presence of a witness who attests the signature
+• A director of a company in the presence of a witness who attests the signature.

 However, you are still encouraged to adopt a common seal as your counterparties in certain jurisdiction may want some important documents to be under seal for added layer of assurance.